Check Email Deliverability in PHP

 </html>

-Submit the email address form via jQuery AJAX to server side PHP code for processing email for validation.
+We need to prevent the default form submission behavior in JavaScript and it via jQuery AJAX to server side PHP code for processing.

 javascript.js